 Here’s to the future

-What won’t change is this: as digital health flourishes, healthcare technology specialists will be in demand like never before.
+As digital health flourishes, healthcare technology specialists will be in demand like never before.